Duckle29/torrentGen/README.md

     pip install feedgen pytz

 # Important note
-This script was made for a specific purpose, and thus some of the code is rather specific to that used.
+This script was made for a specific purpose, and thus some of the code is rather specific to that use.

 The main thing here is the version checking.
 It relies on a url to a file (https://urltofile/filename-0.0.0.zip) The code relies on a dash in front of a dot seperated version, with a file extension.